Reaper321/awesome-discord-emojis/README.md

 ## Discord-Common-Emojis
 ([@Serraniel](http://github.com/serraniel) made me do this)

-A curated list of commonly used emojis.<br>
+A curated list of aawesome emojis.<br>
 PR's are always welcome.

 The images are in resolutions that should display just fine in discord without resizing.<br>